188.8.131.52 Gifting concession for special disability trusts

 On 1 June 2011, John gives another $500,000 to the trust.
 The trust has not received any other contributions since John's initial contribution in 2006.

-In 2013, John turns 65 and applies for the age pension.
-John's gift in 2006 is disregarded because it was more than 5 years prior to his claim for age pension.
+In 2013, John turns 65 and applies for Age.
+John's gift in 2006 is disregarded because it was more than 5 years prior to his claim for Age.
 His gift in 2011 is within 5 years of his claim, and as he is an immediate family member, his gift is eligible for the gifting concession.
 Therefore his gift in 2011 will be disregarded for social security means test purposes.

 Example 3: A variation of example 2.
 In 2012, Greg's grandmother Marie puts $200,000 into Greg's trust.
-Marie is currently receiving the age pension.
+Marie is currently receiving Age.
 As Marie is an immediate family member, her gift is eligible for the gifting concession.
 Marie receives the gifting concession.

 Example 4: A further variation of example 2.
 If the contribution in 2012 was from Paul, a close family friend (rather than Greg's grandmother), his gift would not qualify for the gifting concession as Paul is not an immediate family member.
 John would get the benefit of the full concession.